glebth/SOC_lab/README.md

 docker compose -f ./ek.yml up -d
 ```

-If everething is good and running - go to `http://your_docker_host_ip:5601/app/monitoring` - to verify
+If everything is good and running - go to `http://your_docker_host_ip:5601/app/monitoring` - to verify!

 -----